farshadrasuli/iran-bibtex/README.md

 # iran-bibtex — Iran Manual of Style Citation Guide for BibTeX
-iran-bibtex is a LaTeX package that provides a BibTeX style based on the [Iran Manual of Style](https://imos.irandoc.ac.ir) (1st edn., 2016) guidelines.
+iran-bibtex is a LaTeX package that provides a BibTeX style based on the [Iran Manual of Style](https://imos.irandoc.ac.ir) (1st edn., 2016) guide to Persian, and English information sources.

 Numerous examples of the use of this package have been prepared and are available in the package's GitHub repository.